What is the best wall system for a home?

 Keep in mind how important it is that the cellulose be well-packed to avoid settling and leaving you with empty pockets at the top of the walls.
 For this reason we recommend having it installed by pros, and well-experienced ones.

-The addition of a exterior EPS foam sheathing can reduce any risk of moisture damage, as it brings up the temperature of the exterior condensing surface where the cellulose is.
-This is an insurance policy that is highly recommended when building like this in more northern regions.
+The addition of a exterior EPS foam sheathing, or alternative choice of rigid insulation panel can reduce any risk of moisture damage, as it brings up the temperature of the exterior condensing surface where the cellulose is.
+This is an insurance policy that is highly recommended when building like this in the colder more northern regions.

-This is the most common method of home building, and one that people are most used to seeing.
+This is the most common method of home building, and the one that people in North America & Canada are most used to seeing.